henrycobbold/henrycobbold.github.io/_posts/2019-08-15-dissertation.md

 With an understanding of the applications most important features, traits and user groups initial designs can be created.
 Given the timespan of the project I had little opportunity to develop and test simple monochrome wireframes - instead diving straight into colour mockups that used the primary colours (and where possible fonts) used by the company.

-*Sign in screen*
+*--Sign in screen--*

 <img src="{{ site.url }}{{ site.baseurl }}/images/mockup_login.png" alt="linearly separable data">

-*A two-pane layout is a common tablet design pattern*
+*--A two-pane layout is a common tablet design pattern--*

 <img src="{{ site.url }}{{ site.baseurl }}/images/mockup_main_menu.png" alt="linearly separable data">

-*Masked views of several primary screens demonstrating the intended use of several common controls*
+*--Masked views of several primary screens demonstrating the intended use of several common controls--*

 <img src="{{ site.url }}{{ site.baseurl }}/images/mockup_search_order_schedule.png" alt="linearly separable data">